nix-community/nixvim/README.md

 </details>

 ## Usage
-NixVim can be used in four ways: through the home-manager, nix-darwin, NixOS modules, and standalone through the `makeNixvim` function.
+Nixvim can be used in four ways: through the home-manager, nix-darwin, NixOS modules, and standalone through the `makeNixvim` function.
 To use the modules, just import the `nixvim.homeModules.nixvim`, `nixvim.nixDarwinModules.nixvim`, and `nixvim.nixosModules.nixvim` modules, depending on which system